Build an Options Screener with an API: IV Scanner, Exposure Alerts, and Flow Detection | FlashAlpha

 and which premium-selling strategy scores highest?"

-The agent calls the summary endpoint for each ticker, filters based on your criteria, drills into VRP for the matches, and returns a ranked list with trade structure recommendations — all grounded in live data, not hallucinated numbers.
+The agent runs a screener query to rank the names on iv_rank_30d and regime, drills into VRP for the matches, and returns a ranked list with trade structure recommendations - all grounded in live data, not hallucinated numbers.

 This works with Claude (Anthropic), Cursor, Windsurf, and any MCP-compatible agent.
 Configure it once and your AI assistant becomes an options screener.